-Dagashi: Umaibo Takoyaki Flavor Corn Puff Snack Bar
+Dagashi: Umaibo Takoyaki Flavor Corn Puff Stick

-Known as one of the most beloved Dagashi treats in Japan, “Umaibo (うまい棒)” is a long-selling corn puff snack bar that is especially popular with children.
+Known as one of the most loved Dagashi treats in Japan, “Umaibo (うまい棒)” is a long-selling puffed corn snack especially popular with children.

 Umaibo Takoyaki Flavor

-But when you break the bar into two, you can see the puffed snack itself is yellow in color and plain.
-Actually, the snack bar is full of flavor like a Takoyaki sauce.
+But when you break the stick into two, you can see the puffcorn itself is yellow and plain.
+Nonetheless, due to the coating, the snack is full of flavor associated with the Takoyaki sauce.